aawilliams85/pymeu/README.md

 PyMEU (Python ME Utility) is a set of helper functions built around pycomm3 to interface with Rockwell Automation PanelView Plus 6/7 HMIs.<br>

-The current release has only been tested on a very limited selection of hardware.
-It is alpha quality at best and could easily brick your device.
+The current release has not been widely tested; it is alpha quality at best and could easily brick your device.
 Use at your own risk.<br>

 ## Example